Noovolari/leapp-website/README.md

 ### _config.yml

-Contains some basic configurations to define some global site properties, like twitter or facebook accounts, global title and description and so on.
+Contains some basic configurations to define some global site properties, like Twitter or Facebook accounts, global title and description and so on.
 You can normally see it and modify properties as you see fit.
 You can see the actual values of **_config.yml** here:

 For enabling sass and css minification refer to these properties: